Towards quantum topological data analysis: torsion detection: Quantum Algorithm

-We remark an important detail that since we are dealing with finite field $\mathbb{F}_p$, the above estimation needs to be done modulo $p$.
-Thus, after we estimate the above inner product, we need to take modulo $p$, then we obtain $ \xbf_2^\dagger \Delta_r^{\rm mod \ p} \xbf_1 $ (mod $p$).

-Now we are ready to provide a formal description of our quantum algorithm for torsion detection. \begin{method} [Quantum algorithm for torsion detection] Let $\{ \mathscr{D}_r\}$ be the classical specification of the simplicial complex $K$ of interest. \end{method} \begin{enumerate} \item Use the classical knowledge of $\mathscr{D}_r, \mathscr{D}_{r+1}$ and Lemma \ref{lemma: entrycomputablematrix} to construct the block-encoding of
+\begin{method} [Quantum algorithm for estimating rank in finite field ] Let $\{ \mathscr{D}_r\}$ be the classical specification of the simplicial complex $K$ of interest, and $\mathbb{F}_p$ be the finite field of interest. \end{method} \begin{enumerate} \item Use the classical knowledge of $\mathscr{D}_r, \mathscr{D}_{r+1}$ and Lemma \ref{lemma: entrycomputablematrix} to construct the block-encoding of